-Collecting and owning qualified customer data is a top priority for companies, with 85% percent of organizations seeing data as a primary asset.
+Collecting and owning qualified customer data is a top priority for companies, with 85% of organizations seeing data as a primary asset.
 And these days, we have more data available and more ways to use it than ever before.
-But with Google’s major changes to its privacy and transparency control, businesses will now need to go through major changes in the way they collect data.
+Growing privacy regulations and the global shift away from cross-site tracking have pushed businesses to rethink how they collect and own data.

 What Is First-Party Data?